Huegoxaga/notes/cloud-services/aws.md

   - Auto labeling
   - Manual labeling
 - Sagemaker Neo uses edge locations to reduce lantency in training and use custmized hardwares.

+## Rekognition

+It provides an endpoint service for image and video analysis.
+It is the AWS's top level AI service for computer vision.

+- The endpoint is available from CLI, SDKs as long as the credential role has access to the service.

 ## Alexa